eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 > We recommend that you make yourself familiar with the [_Vehicle App_ SDK](/docs/concepts/development_model/vehicle_app_sdk) first, before going through this tutorial.

-The following information describes how to develop and test the sample _Vehicle App_ that is included in the [template repository](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
-You will learn how to use the _Vehicle App_ SDK and how to interact with the Vehicle Model.
+The following information describes how to develop and test the sample _Vehicle App_ that is included in the [C++ template repository](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
+You will learn how to use the _Vehicle App_ C++ SDK and how to interact with the Vehicle Model.

 Once you have completed all steps, you will have a solid understanding of the development workflow and you will be able to reuse the template repository for your own _Vehicle App_ development project.